Chronic Care Management Coverage Begins

 Scope of Service and Documentation Requirements

-CCM scope of service billing requirements include:
+CCM services scope of service billing requirements include:

 - Structured recording of demographics, problems, medications, and medication allergies should be documented within a clinical summary record.
 The record must support the care plan, care coordination, and ongoing clinical care.

 - Patients must have access to care management services 24 hours a day, 7 days a week.
 They should easily be able to contact healthcare providers in the practice to address urgent chronic care needs, regardless of the day or time.

 - Patients should have continuity of care with a designated practitioner or member of the care team.
 Patients should be able to get successive routine appointments with someone familiar with them and their care plan.

 - CCM should include a systematic assessment of the patient’s medical, functional, and psychosocial needs, as well as system-based approaches to ensure timely receipt of all recommended preventive care services.
 Medication reconciliation with reviewing adherence and potential interactions and overseeing patients’ self-management of medications is necessary, as well.

 - A patient-centered plan based on physical, mental, cognitive, psychosocial, functional, and environmental (re)assessment should include an inventory of resources and supports, and a comprehensive care plan for all health issues.
 As appropriate, this plan should be accessible to other providers.

 - Provide patients with a written or electronic copy of their care plan, and document its provision in the medical record.

 - Manage care transitions between and among healthcare providers and settings, as necessary.
 This includes referrals to other clinicians, follow up after emergency department visits, and discharges from hospitals, skilled nursing facilities, or other healthcare facilities.
 Coordination with home- and community-based clinical service providers requires documenting in the patient’s medical record communication to and from home and community providers regarding the patient’s psychosocial needs and functional deficits.